 In addition, Douglas recommends that you "carefully review any letter or document you receive from healthcare providers, facilities, and insurers to be certain the information is accurate and that there are no billings for treatments you didn't receive."
 He also suggests that you "ask your healthcare providers to not use your Social Security number as your personal identifier on their records."
 Douglas explained that "by restricting who has your SSN and insurance account numbers, you can lessen the risk of medical identity theft."

 Medical identity theft is a frightening reality that affects millions of people.
 Although it may seem impossible to avoid, simply being aware that medical identity theft exists can put you ahead of the game.
 Catching and reporting medical errors/red flags early on can save you from disastrous consequences.
-Resources like Best Company can also save you from becoming just another name on the long list of medical identity theft victims by helping you locate a reliable identity theft company to monitor your personal information.
+Online resources can also save you from becoming just another name on the long list of medical identity theft victims by helping you locate a reliable identity theft company to monitor your personal information.